-Generating an RSS Feed to Submit to Podcast Platforms
+How to Generate an RSS Feed to Submit to Podcast Platforms

-Once you have your RSS feed, you’ll be ready to submit your podcast to various distribution channels.
+Either way, once you have your RSS feed, you’ll be ready to submit your podcast to various distribution channels.

-How to Submit a Podcast to iTunes
+How to Submit a Podcast to Apple Podcasts

-To verify that you are the owner of the podcast RSS feed that has been submitted, you’ll be sent a verification code to enter on iTunes.
+- To verify that you are the owner of the podcast RSS feed that has been submitted, you’ll be sent a verification code to enter on iTunes.
 Once you do that, you’ll be able to view the layout of your podcast episode lineup in Apple Podcasts.

 How to Submit a Podcast to Google Podcasts

-First, sign in to your Google Account.
+- Sign in to your Google Account.

-Next, visit the Podcasts Manager.
+- Visit the Podcasts Manager.

-Once you verify your ownership, your podcast will be submitted to Google’s podcast index.
+- Once you verify your ownership, your podcast will be submitted to Google’s podcast index.

-How to Transfer Podcasts from Google Play Music to Google Podcasts
+Side Note: How to Transfer Podcasts from Google Play Music to Google Podcasts

-Log in to your Google Account.
+- Log in to your Google Account.

-Visit Google Play Music.
+- Visit Google Play Music.

-Navigate to the Google Play Music Podcast submission page.
+- Navigate to the Google Play Music Podcast submission page.

 How to Submit a Podcast to Spotify

-Visit Spotify for Podcasters.
+- Visit Spotify for Podcasters.

+- Log in, or sign up if you don’t already have a Spotify account.
 Signing up for a Spotify account is super easy because they have a 1-click registration by re-using your Facebook login or Apple ID login details.

-Navigate to the Catalog here.
+- Navigate to the Catalog here.

 - Add podcast info like the category, language, and country.

-Now review the details and submit.
+- Review the details and submit.

 Next, you’re going to have to verify that you own the podcast.

-Launching Your Podcast Out Into the World
+Launching Your Podcast

-When you’re in need of a broad range of voice actors and vocal characteristics to bring your podcast plans to life—whether that involves a punchy pod intro, an actor to provide a dynamic delivery of your narrative podcast, or the read of an audio advertisement strategically targeted at your core demographic—access voice actors perfectly suited to your podcasting needs.
+When you’re in need of a broad range of voice actors and vocal characteristics to bring your podcast plans to life—whether that involves a punchy pod intro, an actor to provide a dynamic delivery of your narrative podcast, or the read of an audio advertisement strategically targeted to your core demographic—access voice actors perfectly suited to your podcasting needs with Voices.